 Whatever relaxing activity works for you, do it every day you possibly can!
 Yoga, meditation, walking, dancing, golf, gardening.

 Want to find out your visceral fat measurement?
-Come to my office in Costa Mesa for a complimentary 20-minute consultation a free body scan to discover your visceral fat number.
+If you live near Newport Beach, call for an appointment to visit my office for a complimentary 20-minute consultation and a free body scan to discover your visceral fat number.
 If you need help lowering that number, I’m here to help!

 Joy and health,